Mayme Agnew Clayton: Biography

-Mayme Agnew was born in Van Buren, Arkansas on August 4, 1923.
+Mayme Agnew was born in Van Buren, Arkansas, on August 4, 1923.
 Her father, Jerry Agnew, Sr., owned and operated a general store, the only black-owned business in Van Buren.
 Clayton’s mother, Mary Knight Agnew, was a homemaker and renowned Southern cook, whose dinner gatherings drew friends from far and near.
 She had two siblings, Jerry, Jr. and Sarah Elizabeth (a well-known Southern California educator).
 Jerry and Mary consciously chose to expose their children to African Americans of accomplishment.
 During a 1936 visit to Arkansas by Mary McLeod Bethune, Clayton’s parents drove a significant distance to be sure that their children could hear her speak.
 Dr. Bethune remained a "lifelong inspiration for Dr. Clayton," according to the MCLM website.

 She first attended Lincoln University of Missouri before transferring to University of California, Berkeley, where she received a B.A.

-She moved to New York City in her 20s, met Andrew Lee Clayton, and they married in 1946, then moved to a bungalow in West Adams, California.
+She moved to New York City in her 20s, met Andrew Lee Clayton, and they married in 1946, then moved to a bungalow in the West Adams neighborhood of Los Angeles.

 She began her career at USC in 1952, until she became a law librarian for UCLA in 1957.
 In 1969 she helped establish the university’s African-American Studies Center Library, and began to buy out-of-print works by authors from the Harlem Renaissance.
 However, she was often denied the funds to purchase African-American books.
 Believing that it was important for this literature to be collected, she began collecting her own books, taking an early retirement from UCLA.
 This collection included Chicano and Native American works as well as African-American works.

 She earned an MLS from Goddard College in Vermont, and was awarded a PhD in Humanities from La Sierra University in 1985.

 In addition to her work with Western States Black Research Center, she also sold books through her company, Third World Ethnic Books, and supported black filmmakers through the Black American Cinema Society.
-Throughout the 1980s and early '90s, Clayton raised money for these organizations by hosting golf tournaments, awards ceremonies, and film screenings, often called "Black Talkies on Parade".
+Throughout the 1980s and early 1990s, Clayton raised money for these organizations by hosting golf tournaments, awards ceremonies, and film screenings, often called "Black Talkies on Parade".